OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ##### Network Setup

 To be able to get a man-in-the-middle position your machine should be in the same wireless network as the mobile phone and the gateway it communicates to.
-Once this is done you need the IP address of mobile phone.
+Once this is done you need the IP address of your mobile phone.

 [bettercap](https://github.com/bettercap/bettercap "bettercap") can be used during network penetration tests in order to simulate a man-in-the-middle (MITM) attack.
 This is achieved by executing [ARP poisoning or spoofing](https://en.wikipedia.org/wiki/ARP_spoofing "ARP poisoning/spoofing") to the target machines.
 When such an attack is successful, all packets between two machines are redirected to a third machine that acts as the man-in-the-middle and is able to intercept the traffic for analysis.